withastro/astro/packages/integrations/alpinejs/README.md

 });
 ```

-Finally, restart the dev server.
+Once complete, be sure to restart the dev server by pressing `CTRL+C` and then typing `npm run astro dev` in the terminal window that's running your Astro project.

 ## Usage

-Once the integration is installed, you can use [Alpine.js](https://alpinejs.dev/) directivers and syntax inside any Astro component.
+Once the integration is installed, you can use [Alpine.js](https://alpinejs.dev/) directives and syntax inside any Astro component.
 The Alpine.js script is automatically added and enabled on every page of your website.

 Check our [Astro Integration Documentation][astro-integration] for more on integrations.